mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/invalid-ds-fields-exception.md

 ---
 title: InvalidDSFieldsException class
+description: Exception that is thrown when a data structure contains a field of a not supported type.

 ---

 Exception that is thrown when a data structure contains a field of a not supported type.